Teaspiller/recaptcha-client-1.0.6-ssl/README.markdown

-# Overview
+# Overview #

-**recaptcha-client-1.0.6-ssl** is a Python 2.x module that interfaces with **reCAPTCHA** and **reCAPTCHA Mailhide**.
+**recaptcha-client-1.0.6-ssl** is a Python 2.x module that interfaces with reCAPTCHA and reCAPTCHA Mailhide.
 It generates HTML to let you display reCAPTCHA on your website, and to submit reCAPTCHA attempts to the reCAPTCHA server.

+- **reCAPTCHA** is generally used inside HTML forms.
+Users must successfully solve a reCAPTCHA to submit a form successfully.
+- **reCAPTCHA Mailhide** masks email addresses, and requires a user to solve a reCAPTCHA to reveal the full email address.

-It's forked from the original Python *recaptcha-client 1.0.6*, and is fully backwards compatible with it (no code changes are necessary to implement).
+This code is forked from the original Python *recaptcha-client 1.0.6*, and is fully backwards compatible with it (no code changes are necessary to implement).
 The original client is located here: http://pypi.python.org/pypi/recaptcha-client

 It has all of the features of *recaptcha-client 1.0.6*, plus the following new ones: